alisaifee/coredis/docs/source/compatibility.rst

 LPOP
 ****

-Remove and get the first elements in a list
+Returns the first elements in a list after removing it.
+Deletes the list if the last element was popped.

 - Documentation: `LPOP <https://redis.io/commands/lpop>`_
 - Implementation: :meth:`~coredis.Redis.lpop`